rdeodoo/odoo-toolbox/code-playbook/README.md

 This is done for 2 reasons:
-1. It will avoid useless diff "noise" when someone will add something to those elements after you, as it would require to add the trailing comma on your line, including it in the diff.
+1. It will avoid useless diff "noise" when someone will add something to those elements after you, as it would require to add the trailing comma on your line, including it in the new diff.
-2. It often causes frustrating issues that will make you lose time debugging when you will add a new element but forget to add the missing trailing comma.
+2. It often causes frustrating issues that will make you lose time debugging, when you will add a new element but forget to add the missing trailing comma on the line before.
-   In Python, it won't crash in some cases and will turn the two lines into a
+   In Python, in some cases it won't crash and will turn the two lines into a
    tuple:
    ```py
    'web.assets_backend': [